louisboilard/autom8/README.md

 autom8 maintains a structured knowledge graph throughout the run.
 After each story, it captures which files were touched (with their purposes and key symbols), architectural decisions that were made, patterns to follow, and a summary of what each story created, modified, or deleted.

 This context is injected into every Claude prompt, so later stories see what earlier ones accomplished.
-It's more than just a git diff; it's semantic understanding of what's been built.

 ### State Persistence